Asymptotic symmetries of gravity in the gauge PDE approach: Boundary systems and asymptotic symmetries

 Setting the curvatures (these enter the right hand sides multiplied by $\xi^a\xi^b$) to zero gives the Chevalley-Eilenberg differential of the $so(d-1,1)$ subalgebra of $iso(d-1,1)$ algebra.
-This subalgebra can be identified with the conformal algebra associated to $d-2$-dimensional submanifold of the boundary.
+This subalgebra can be identified with the conformal algebra of a $d-2$-dimensional flat space.
 Moreover, setting to zero only the components $\Co^{A}{}_{uD}$ gives the respective sector of the minimal model of the conformal geometry in $d-2$ dimensions.
 Note, however, that the entire system differs form that of conformal geometry.
 In particular, extra curvatures are present and the action of $Q$ on the curvatures is different.

 The action of $Q$ on the remaining degree-1 coordinates reads as:

 With all the curvatures set to zero, the actions of $Q$ is that of the Chevalley-Eilenberg differential of $iso(d-1,1)$, where \eqref{asymptotic ghosts1} corresponds to $so(d-1,1)$ while \eqref{asymptotic ghosts2} to the $iso(d-1,1)$ translations.